xiota/MPO-PHP/README.md

 # Why in PHP language

-This script can be easly modified to be used online with a HTTP server to provide a service to upload two jpg files and download the generated MPO file.
+This script be used online with a HTTP server to provide a service to upload two jpg files and download the generated MPO file.

-This script is a port of the Perl version I wroted two years prior.

-This port was pretty straitforward as those two langages have a lot in common.

-The main differance is that I used some jpeg metadata library for the Perl version, but in this version the needed data is written direclty into the files.

 # Testing